stratosnet/stratos-chain-testnet/README.md

 mv config.toml .stchaind/config/
 mv genesis.json .stchaind/config/
 ```
-> By default, the two binary executable files `stchaincli` and `stchaind` as well as the directory `.stchaind` have been saved or created in the `$HOME` folder.
+> By default, the two binary executable files `stchaind` as well as the directory `.stchaind` have been saved or created in the `$HOME` folder.
 The `.stchaind` folder contains the node's configurations and data.

 ### 3. Run the node